 - I am currently a postdoctoral researcher at UC, Santiago, Chile.

 - “Ancient Natural Philosophical Method and Modern Insight into Space and Time”

 - “St. Thomas and the Cosmos: Omnia in Sapientia Fecisti”

 Dissertation: “The Primum Mobile in the Thomistic Aristotelianism of Charles De Koninck: On Natural Philosophy as Architectonic”

 “Charles De Koninck and the Sapiential Character of Natural Philosophy.”
 American Catholic Philosophical Quarterly 90, no. 1 (2016): 1–24. doi:10.5840/acpq20161570. (link to academia.edu)

 “St. Thomas and Modern Natural Science: Reconsidering Abstraction from Matter.”
 Forthcoming in the Proceedings of IIIa Congreso Internacional de Filosofía Tomista; Universidad Santo Tomas, Santiago, Chile, 19–21 July 2016. (link to academia.edu abstract)

 “The Chaste Medieval Friar and the Passionate English Bard on the Sexual Revolution.”
-Forthcoming at the 5th Annual Symposium on the New Evangelization, Benedictine College, Atchison, KS, 8–9 April 2016. (abstract; link to conference website; schedule of colloquium sessions)
+5th Annual Symposium on the New Evangelization, Benedictine College, Atchison, KS, 8–9 April 2016. (abstract; link to conference website; schedule of colloquium sessions)

 “The Three Universes of St. Thomas Aquinas.”
 In the “Philosophy of Saint Thomas Aquinas” Session, 51st International Congress on Medieval Studies, Kalamazoo, May 13, 2016. (link to conference website; link to conference program)